 public final class List extends Object implements Term

-The head and tail can be any Term
+The head and tail can be any Terms - including other Lists.
+By having a List with a

 List(Term head,